chocolatey/choco-wiki/Installation.md

 ## Before You Install
 **Can I install chocolatey to another location?** Yes

 1. Create a user environment variable named ```ChocolateyInstall``` and set it to the folder you want chocolatey to install to prior to installation.
+Keep in mind the [[restrictions|DefaultChocolateyInstallReasoning]] though!
 1. Create the folder manually.
 1. If you have already installed